 The Secretary of the U.S. Department of Homeland Security appointed President Gogue in 2012 to a new Homeland Security Academic Advisory Council.
 He and other members advise the Secretary and the Department's leadership on student recruitment, research, campus and community preparedness and other issues.

-President Gogue started his higher education administration career in 1986 at Clemson University where he served as vice president for research and vice president/vice provost for agriculture and natural resources.
+Before returning to Auburn, President Gogue served as president of New Mexico State University beginning in 2000 and, in 2003, he was named president of the University of Houston and chancellor of the University of Houston System.
+He started his higher education administration career in 1986 at Clemson University as vice president for research and vice president/vice provost for agriculture and natural resources.
 Utah State University selected him as provost in 1995.

-President Gogue met his wife, Susie, in the 8th grade, and they married during their undergraduate years at Auburn.
-Mrs. Gogue also earned two Auburn degrees.
+President Gogue is a member of the Phi Kappa Phi and Golden Key honor societies, Sigma Chi Fraternity, Sigma Xi scientific research society and the National Society of Scabbard and Blade, the honorary military society for all branches of service.
+He met his wife, Susie, in the 8th grade, and they married during their undergraduate years at Auburn.
+Like Dr. Gogue, Mrs. Gogue also earned two Auburn degrees.
 They are the proud parents of three children and have one grandchild.